Introduction

 Can gaming reduce stress?

-Yes — studies show casual gaming reduces cortisol levels and provides effective stress relief, especially puzzle and relaxation-focused games.
+Yes — research demonstrates that casual gaming reduces levels of cortisol and works as well as an effective stress reliever, especially puzzle- and relaxation-oriented games.

 Do games improve intelligence?

-Gaming improves memory, problem-solving, decision-making skills, spatial awareness, and reaction times — all components of cognitive intelligence.
+Gaming enhances memory, learning, decision-making, spatial awareness and reaction times — all aspects of cognitive intelligence.